docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 **WSL 2**
 - Docker Desktop only exposes host ports in Linux if the Windows port is available.
-- Docker Desktop now allows users to refresh the list of Linux distros.
+- Docker Desktop now allows users to refresh the list of Linux distributions.
 - Docker Desktop defaults to WSL 2 on install on compatible OS versions.
 - Docker Desktop detects missing Linux kernel and adds a pointer to the Microsoft documentation to download the kernel.